 She did toy with the idea a while ago, but I didn’t think she’d actually go out and buy one.
-So, when my wife approached me in the bedroom as I was reading, sprawled across our bed, I thought for a second or two that perhaps the parcel she was holding in her hand might be a gift for me.
+So, when my wife approached me in the bedroom while I was reading, I thought for a second or two that perhaps the parcel she was holding might be a gift for me.
 I like gifts.

 ‘How’s your day?’ she asks, as she leans over the bed and kisses me.